 Design and implementation of operating systems; process and memory management; resource scheduling; file system management; I/O and kernel services; and structuring.

 Immersions allow students to meet and collaborate with their peers, learn from guest speakers who are industry experts, and participate in collaborative workshops.
-Immersions are held on campus Friday through Sunday of the first week of the semester starting in July 2017.
+Immersions are held on campus Friday through Sunday of the first week of the semester starting in Fall 2017.
 Students will be required to attend at least one immersion that is not offered for credit during the degree program.

 Now is the time to advance your education and career.
 Take the next step to see which L.C.
 Smith College of Engineering and Computer Science online program is right for you.